AlgebraicJulia/ModelExploration.jl/README.md

 This might seem overwhelming, but the full complexity is not needed in every case.
 An epidemiology model might be well generated from just one `MulLayer` containing three primitive `Dimensions`, and a circuit might be generated well from one `AddLayer`.
 It's likely not needed to have constraints on layers or to constrain the interfaces used in `AddLayers`.

 [^1]: Normally UWDs also have 'outer ports', which allow you to know ahead of time what `Boxes` the result can be plugged into.
 However, for us, checking whether a particular submodel fits into a `Box` with a particular interface is something done at 'run-time' rather than 'compile-time', as it were.
 More details will come below.

 [^2]: We really want there to be *some* homomorphism, so we filter the output produced by the `Generator` to those which satisfy the interface.

 [^3]: We also could (but don't yet) give distances to the edges of the preorder and get a *metric space*.
 Now the analogy of 'radiating outward from the origin' becomes more literal.

+## Open questions
+- We *explicitly* provided the composition structure for `AddLayers`.
+It's nice we can do this, but is there a sensible way to have a controlled exploration of the space of UWDs? (hard part: this space includes the junction overlap `ACSets` and the `Generators` that fill the nested boxes)
+- We have a hierarchical structure but *explicitly* provide the hierarchy.
+It's nice we can do this, but is there a sensible way to have a controlled exploration of this space of rooted DAGs of `Generators`?
+- We ought to be have the option to perform *gradient descent* in the induced model space.
+Ironing out the details of this conceptually will be important.

 ## Three Examples

 ### Optimal boolean circuits